HelgeSverre/extractor/README.md

 This parameter specifies the OpenAI model used for the extraction process.

-It accepts a `Model` enum value.
-Different models have different speed/accuracy characteristics and use cases.
+It accepts a `string` value.
+Different models have different speed/accuracy characteristics and use cases, for convenience, most of the accepted models are provided as constants on the `Engine` class.

 Available Models: